 Where to give

-Donations to all of our Student Support projects will have a direct impact on those students who are most in need.
-Be it those students who have fallen into financial hardship – always through no fault of their own – and need emergency funding to continue and complete their degrees, or, those who have grown up in care and do not have the usual support networks in place – every penny of your donation will make a positive impact.
+Our working lives have changed dramatically over the last month.
+For our students at City, the way they are learning has also shifted.
+This will undoubtedly be a scary time for students, particularly if they live far from home.
+We anticipate that some students may be hard hit by the effects of the Coronavirus.
+With that in mind, your support is needed more than ever.
+Indeed, gifts to all of our Student Support projects will have a direct impact on those students who are most in need.
+Be it those students who have fallen into financial hardship and need emergency funding to continue and complete their degrees, or, those who have grown up in care and do not have the usual support networks in place.
+Rest assured, every penny of your donation will make a positive impact.

 Making a Difference